jethornton/flexgui/docs_flex/source/parameters.rst

 The user parameter must be in the var file.
 On startup Flex reads the var file and sets the value of the QDoubleSpinBox to that value.
 When you change the value of the QDoubleSpinBox the var file is updated with the new value.
-There is a 0.5 second timeout before the var file is updated to give time to type in a number.
+There is a 1 second timeout before the var file is updated to give time to type in a number.

 The configuration must be out of E-Stop, Power On and Homed before the QDoubleSpinBox is enabled.

+..
+NOTE:: The Parameters are only updated when the mode is Manual

 Watching Parameters
 -------------------